hathibelagal-dev/instantpolyglot/docs/eng/Turkmen.md

 Yes/no questions are formed by adding the particle **mi** (or its variants **my**, **mu**, **mü** according to vowel harmony) to the end of a statement:

-**Sen kitap okaýarsyňmy?** (You book read-PRES-2SG-Q) "Do you read a book?"
+**Sen kitap okaýarsyňmy?** (You book read-PRES-2SG-Q) “Do you read a book?”

 Wh-questions are formed using question words such as **kim** (who), **näme** (what), **haçan** (when), **nire** (where), etc. These words typically appear immediately before the verb:

 **Sen haçan geldiň?** (You when come-PAST-2SG)
-"When did you come?"
+“When did you come?”

 ### Postpositions

 Turkmen uses postpositions rather than prepositions.
 These come after the noun they modify:

 **Kitap stoluň üstünde.** (Book table-GEN on-LOC)
-"The book is on the table."
+“The book is on the table.”

 Common postpositions include:
 - **bilen** (with)